SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 3. Shoot single arrows at a wall to cover the ground with arrows.
 4. Step in place until a Nigiri Morph arrives.
 5. Hold B and step onto an arrow, and [Swap] it with an inventory item.
-6. Let the Nigiri Morph turn the single arrow into a Large Riceball.
+6. Let the Nigiri Morph turn the single arrow into a Large Onigiri.
-7. [Swap] the Large Riceball with another single arrow, repeat until satisfied.
+7. [Swap] the Large Onigiri with another single arrow, repeat until satisfied.

 ※ It helps to weaken the Nigiri Morph with a Poison Trap, Poison Grass, etc.

-Aim for 1\~2 riceballs at a time if you don't have a way to weaken the Nigiri Morph,<br/>and don't let your HP get so low that another enemy entering could end your run.<br/>
+Aim for 1\~2 onigiri at a time if you don't have a way to weaken the Nigiri Morph,<br/>and don't let your HP get so low that another enemy entering could end your run.<br/>
 Eat Sight Grass to save time and have a better chance at finding a Poison Trap,<br/>which can be used to instantly decrease a monster's strength to 0.

 Sanctuary Scroll, Miss Staff, Evasive Shield, and Poison Grass are also nice<br/>options to reduce damage if you're unable to locate a Poison Trap.<br/>Slow Staff and Otogiriso aren't ideal, but they can be used as well.

-If there's a Trader or you're starving and don't have time to place items<br/>and run into a Nigiri Morph, place the most important item under your feet<br/>and have it turn one of the other items in your inventory into a riceball.<br/>Losing 1 item isn't as bad as collapsing from starvation.
+If there's a Trader or you're starving and don't have time to place items<br/>and run into a Nigiri Morph, place the most important item under your feet<br/>and have it turn one of the other items in your inventory into an onigiri.<br/>Losing 1 item isn't as bad as collapsing from starvation.

 #### Other Monsters

-If you have one, read a Wall Collapse Scroll on 9F before descending.<br/>Even if you don't find Golden Stairs, this lets you collect arrows from Boy Cart.<br/>It's also possible to use a Possession Staff + Cranky Tank to search,<br/>but it's usually not worth the effort.
+If you have one, read a Great Hall Scroll on 9F before descending.<br/>Even if you don't find Golden Stairs, this lets you collect arrows from Boy Cart.<br/>It's also possible to use a Possession Staff + Cranky Tank to search,<br/>but it's usually not worth the effort.

 Straw Voodolls (9\~10F) curse equipped shields, making synthesis difficult.<br/>A Holy Shield or 祓 (shield) seal from a Purify Scroll blocks curses.<br/>Otherwise, simply unequip your shield before fighting Straw Voodolls.<br/>Kengo can disarm a cursed shield between 11\~12F if needed.